Integrating BTM with Hibernate

 Hibernate can be integrated straight with any JTA transaction manager.

-The biggest added value (omitting the fact that you can use Hibernate and two databases) is Hibernate's Current Session context management with JTA.
+The biggest added value (omitting the fact that you can use Hibernate and two databases) is Hibernate's Current Session context management.
 You do not have to take care about opening nor closing

 Session as Hibernate will automatically bind them to the JTA transaction's lifecycle.
 You just have to make sure JTA transactions are properly started and ended.

 PoolingDataSource.
 You will have to create them yourself (either via the API or the Resource Loader) then bind them to a JNDI server.

 As you can expect, you will need to create one

 PoolingDataSource per database.
 Say that you want to use two Embedded Derby databases, and configure them via the BTM API.
 Here is what your code would look like:

 You have to bind the datasources to some JNDI server.
 You can use any one you wish, including the one embedded in your application server.

 In the case you want to run Hibernate in a standalone application, you can use Tomcat's JNDI server as it is very easy to use it in a standalone J2SE application.

 Just create a